Glossary for hardening Security Center - Security Center 5.11

 SharpV

-SharpV is a Sharp unit that is specialized for fixed installations and is ideally suited for a range of applications, from managing off-street parking lots and facilities to covering major city access points to detect wanted vehicles.
-SharpV combines two high-definition cameras (1.2MP) with onboard processing and illumination in a ruggedized, environmentally sealed unit.
+SharpV is a Sharp unit that is specialized for fixed installations.
+It is ideally suited for a range of applications, from managing off-street parking lots and facilities to covering major city access points to detect wanted vehicles.
+SharpV combines two high-definition cameras with onboard processing and illumination in a ruggedized, environmentally sealed unit.
 Both lenses are varifocal for ease of installation and the camera is powered via PoE+.

 SharpX